Trivadis/plsql-formatter-settings/standalone/README.md

 ### Native Image

 A native image is a platform specific executable.
+It does not require a JDK at runtime.
+A native image uses less resources and is faster.
 The following images can be produced with a GraalVM JDK 17:

 OS      | amd64 (Intel))? | aarch64 (ARM)? |
 ------- | :-------------: | :------------: |